Rosario hits for cycle, leads Fried, Braves over Giants 3-0 - WHIZ News

 SAN FRANCISCO (AP) — Eddie Rosario became the second Atlanta player in a month to hit for the cycle, Max Fried pitched seven strong innings and the Braves beat the San Francisco Giants 3-0 Sunday in a matchup of division leaders.

-The Braves began the day with a one-game lead over Philadelphia in the NL East.
+The Braves have a two-game lead over Philadelphia in the NL East after the Phillies lost to the New York Mets.
 Atlanta ended a four-game losing streak.

+“It’s been a good day, especially for me,” Rosario said.
+“It was a really tough series for us with the Giants here.”

 The Giants got just four hits and had their lead in the NL West cut to one game by the Los Angeles Dodgers.